-The cost of a basic room at Trump’s DC Hotel is nearly three times its average rate on November 7th.
+The cost of a basic room at Trump’s DC Hotel is nearly three times the average rate on November 7th.
 Conspicuously, that’s the night between Senate Republicans’ two day retreat at Trump’s Hotel.
-Filling the hotel with a who’s who of Republican power players serves as an invitation for anyone looking to influence the government, and the hotel’s role as a hot spot for influence peddling has helped to make it one of the few bright spots in Trump’s financial portfolio.
+Filling the hotel with a who’s who of Republican power players serves as an invitation to anyone looking to influence the government, and has helped to make it one of the few bright spots in Trump’s financial portfolio.
 Since Trump never divested from his businesses when he became president, he stands to profit from the decision to host the Republican retreat at his hotel, and even more massively because of the spike in rates that evening.

 The Intercept reported that the National Republican Senatorial Committee will host a “Save the Senate” retreat for Republican Senators and candidates on November 7th and November 8th at Trump Hotel in Washington, DC.
 According to the invitation, the president himself will attend, along with at least eight Republican Senators.
 The invitation says that the event is not a fundraiser but an event for existing large donors, though it appears that at least the Trump Hotel will be making money in connection with the event—and therefore so will the president.